Rob Young's New Client Forms

 Rob works from a systems perspective, and consequently the focus is understanding and facilitating healthy relationship skills.
 Whether in group, individual, or family therapy modes, he'll invite clients to bring their issues into the therapy room, while reinforcing appropriate problem solving techniques.
 "Hands on, but Safety First" is the approach.
 Rob is trained in Structural and Strategic Family Therapy Techniques as well as Cognitive-Behavioral, and Motivation Enhancement Techniques.

-Rob Young is a Licensed Professional Counselor and Licensed Clinical Addictions Specialist, with a focus on adolescent and family related issues.
+Rob Young is a Licensed Clinical Mental Health Counselor and a Licensed Clinical Addictions Specialist, with a focus on adolescent and family related issues.

 To schedule an appointment with Rob, please call (919) 616-7091.